 If you’re ready to jump on the off-peak travel bandwagon, the only question left to answer is: where should I go in the off-season?
 That’s where this guide comes in!
 We’ve curated a list of some of the most popular travel destinations and their corresponding low-season periods so you can start planning your off-peak adventure for 2023 and beyond!

 For the most part, Europe’s off-season runs between November and March.

-Of course, temperatures and weather conditions will vary by region; if you visit in say, December, you may have to contend with freezing temperatures and snow flurries in Northern Europe, while Mediterranean countries like Greece offer a fair amount of sunshine and relatively mild temperatures.
+Of course, temperatures and weather conditions will vary by region; if you visit in, say, December, you may have to contend with freezing temperatures and snow flurries in Northern Europe, while Mediterranean countries like Greece offer a fair amount of sunshine and relatively mild temperatures.

-Here are a few great cities, countries, and regions to choose for off-season travel — those places where you’ll get the most bang for your buck and have a fantastic overall experience:
+Here are a few great cities, countries, and regions to choose from for off-season travel — those places where you’ll get the most bang for your buck and have a fantastic overall experience:

 - Finnish Lapland

 Southeast Asia – June to October

 As you can imagine, Southeast Asia plays host to several climates to match its incredibly diverse landscapes.
 Many travelers avoid the off-season in this region completely, but — with a little extra planning and preparation — it can actually be a fantastic time to travel here.

 Just remember: the off-season months typically coincide with the rainy season.
 Monsoon rains usually occur between June and October in most parts of Southeast Asia, but weather patterns can vary drastically depending on the destination.